RubixML/ML/docs/neural-network/activation-functions/softsign.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/NeuralNet/ActivationFunctions/Softsign.php">Source</a></span>

 # Softsign
-A function that squashes the input smoothly between -1 and 1.
+A smooth sigmoid-shaped function that squashes the input between -1 and 1.

 ### Parameters
 This activation function does not have any parameters.